jaderhenryk/MEAT/README.md

 There are two ways to deploy the API backend server:

-1. Run `node backend/dist/server` to deploy the backend server.
+1. Run `node backend/dist/server` to deploy the backend server without auto update.
 2. To able the server to update itself when the source code changes, it's necessary to install [nodemon](https://nodemon.io/), to do this run `npm i nodemon -g`, after installation run `nodemon --watch backend backend/dist/server.js` to deploy the server with auto update.

 The backend API server runs on port 3001.